Family And Child Welfare Services

 Welcome Baby program serves pregnant and parenting women and their children ages 0-5.
 The program is available at no cost to South Los Angeles families who deliver or plan to deliver at one of 3 participating Welcome Baby hospitals, including St. Francis Medical Center, Centinela Hospital, and Martin Luther King Community Hospital.

-- Home Visitation: SHIELDS’ Home Visiting program serves at-risk pregnant and parenting women and their children ages 0-5 who are referred through SHIELDS’ Welcome Baby Program, CalWorks, and other LA County Department Programs.
+Home Visitation program serves at-risk pregnant or parenting women and their children ages 0-5 referred through SHIELDS’ Welcome Baby Program, CalWorks, and other LA County Department Programs.
 SHIELDS uses models from Healthy Families America® and Parents as Teachers®

-- Healthy Start: SHIELDS’ Healthy Start program serves pregnant and interconceptional women and their children ages 0-2 who reside in the South Los Angeles community.
+Healthy Start program serves pregnant and inter-conceptional women and their children ages 0-18 months who reside in the South Los Angeles community.

-- Child Development Centers: SHIELDS’ Child Development Centers provide services to children 0-5 years of age and their parents who are enrolled in a SHIELDS program.
+Child Development Centers provide services to children 0-5 years of age who have parents enrolled in a SHIELDS program.